rweigel/phys305/flux.md

 Note that in the previous paragraph, to find the flux through the tilted green line, we used a different line that was perpendicular to the velocity to compute the flux.
 Equivalently, we can multiply the component of velocity that is perpendicular to the green line by the length of the green line.
 That is, we break the velocity vector into two components -- a component parallel to the line and a component perpendicular to it.

 In the left-hand side of the diagram below, the velocity of one of the particles that is on the green line is broken down into components parallel and perpendicular to it.
-The right-hand side shows the a flow of particles parallel to the green line, which do not contribute to the flux, and perpendicular to the green line, which do contribute to the flux.
+The right-hand side shows the flow of particles parallel to the green line, which does not contribute to the flux, and perpendicular to the green line, which does contribute to the flux.

 <img src="figures/Flux-1D-1b.svg" width="100%"/>